Why are whales dying in the Gulf of St. Lawrence? What it means for fisheries and the future

 Note: Each year is a tally of whales sighted in the previous year

-CARRIE COCKBURN/THE GLOBE AND MAIL, SOURCES: NOAA; GOVERNMENT OF CANADA;
+CARRIE COCKBURN/THE GLOBE AND MAIL, RESEARCH: ANN HUI, SOURCES: NOAA;

-NORTH ATLANTIC RIGHT WHALE CONSORTIUM; GRAPHIC NEWS
+GOVERNMENT OF CANADA; NORTH ATLANTIC RIGHT WHALE CONSORTIUM; GRAPHIC NEWS

 A few years ago, the whales did not return to the Bay of Fundy.